Thrifty Frugal Mom

 Why choose to home can food?

-• It’s convenient.
+- It’s convenient.
 You always have at least some food on hand.

-• It’s often healthier.
-So many store bought canned items have high fructose corn syrup, food dyes or other unnecessary ingredients.
+- It’s often healthier.
+So many store-bought canned items have high fructose corn syrup, food dyes or other unnecessary ingredients.
 By preserving the food yourself you can avoid all of those things!

-• It can be frugal.
+- It can be frugal.
 If you garden, it’s definitely a huge money saver to can the fruits and vegetables that you grow!
 But even if you don’t grow your own food, it can still be a way to save money.
 Many farmer’s markets and produce farms allow you to buy large quantities of things like tomatoes or fruit for very reasonable prices.

-What things can be canned?
+What foods can be canned?

 Fruits (including pie filling), vegetables, tomatoes and tomato products, pickles, relishes, jams and jellies and even things like meat and homemade soups can all be canned!